Wittenstein Biointelligence Award

 Start-up / Company

-Individuals from research institutions
+Individuals from research institutions based in the EU

-• Doctoral students who can demonstrate relevant research work in overlapping areas of biotechnology, artificial intelligence or sustainability.
+• Doctoral students who can demonstrate relevant research work in overlapping areas of biotechnology, artificial intelligence, or sustainability.

 Award criteria